nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ---
 {{#> callout type='info' }} {{! excerpt}}

 This documentation focuses on the MVEL expression language, used in automation chains.
 For a broader look on that subject, have a look at the [Understand Expression and Scripting Languages Used in Nuxeo]({{page page='understand-expression-and-scripting-languages-used-in-nuxeo'}}) page.

-Also, it is very unlikely that you will need to use MVEL from inside an Automation Script.
+Also, it is very unlikely that you will need to use MVEL from inside an Automation Script (using an `@{expression}` value).
+Still, form Automation Scripting, you have access to very useful objects and helpers (`Document ,  ``CurrentUser`, `Fn`, etc., see below)

 {{! /excerpt}} {{/callout}}

 ## How to Use Scripting Features in Parameters Values

-Values you put in operations parameters are provided with scripting capability.
+When using automation, Values you put in operation parameters are provided with scripting capability (when using JavaScript AZutomation, parameters are a JavaScript expression, string, number, function returning a value, etc.).
 Basically, when the system evaluates the value, it detects wether it is a raw value or an expression to be evaluated/resolved.
 The syntax used to tell the system you are passing an expression to be evaluated is `@{the_expression}`.

 So, for example, say we want to set the `value` parameter of the `Document.SetProperty` operation to set the `dc:title` field of a document:

-*   If we pass just `The New Title`, there is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "The New Title".
+*   If we pass `The New Title`, there is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "The New Title".

-*   If we pass `@{Title}`, the system will interpret `Title` (inside the brackets) as a scripting expression.
-In that case it means that the value of the title will be updated with the content of the variable _Title_ (that will have likely be set previously)
+*   If we pass `@{Title}`, the system interprets `Title` (inside the brackets) as a scripting expression.
+In that case it means the value of the title will be updated with the content of the variable _Title_ (that will have be set previously)

 *   The expression between brackets can be concatenated with a non-interpreted value. `The New @{Title}` will set the title to "The New " plus the content of the variable _Title_.